Albo3/claude-pixelart-gallery/README.md

 3. Use the color picker to choose colors
 4. Click or drag on the canvas to color pixels
 5. Use the eraser to remove color from pixels
+6. Use the bucket fill tool to fill connected areas with the same color
+7. Add colors to your palette for quick access
+8. Create animation frames and preview your animation
+9. Export your artwork as SVG or PNG
-6. Save your artwork with a title and description
+10. Save your artwork with a title and description
-7. View all your creations in the gallery
+11. View all your creations in the gallery

+## Animation Features

+1. Click the "Animation" button to open the animation panel
+2. Create frames by clicking "Add Frame" to capture the current canvas state
+3. Click on a frame to load it into the editor for modifications
+4. Use the play button to preview your animation
+5. Adjust the animation speed using the slider
+6. Delete frames you don't want by clicking the X button

 ## Technical Details